latuyetmai/portfolio/_posts/2021-09-10-KNN Classification.markdown

 ## Data

-In this blog, I'm going to use the images from the openml `mnist_784`data library.
+In this post, I'm going to use the images from the openml `mnist_784`data library.
 The data set contains 70,000 images of hand-writing digits which ranged from 0 to 9.

 Our main tasks include:
 * Building a KNN model and fine tuned the hyperparameter - k value